Modern History Playlist

 |---|---|---|---|---|

-| Bengal | Zamindari Association / Landholders’ Society | 1838 | Dwarkanath Tagore, Radhakanta Deb | First political association in India; voiced zamindars’ interests; focused on revenue reforms. |
+| Bengal | Landholders’ Society | 1838 | Dwarkanath Tagore | The First political association in India, though it primarily focused on protecting the interests of the Zamindars (landlords) against the government. |

-| Bengal | British Indian Association | 1851 | Debendranath Tagore, Radha Kanta Deb | Merged Landholders’ Society & Bengal British India Society; demanded reforms in legislature and revenue policies. |
+| Bengal | British Indian Association | 1851 | Debendranath Tagore, Radha Kanta Deb | Merged earlier societies; demanded legislative and revenue reforms. |

-| Bengal | Indian Association of Calcutta (Indian National Association of Bengal) | 1876 | Surendranath Banerjee, Ananda Mohan Bose | Most important pre-Congress organisation; sought Indianisation of services, expansion of legislative councils; led All India campaigns like Age of Consent agitation. |
+| Bengal | Indian Association of Calcutta | 1876 | Surendranath Banerjee, Ananda Mohan Bose | The most important pre-Congress organisation.
+It organized campaigns across India for Indianisation of Civil Services (allowing more Indians in high government jobs) and legislative reforms. |

-| Bombay | East India Association | 1866 | Dadabhai Naoroji (in London) | First body to connect Indian political leaders with British Parliament; highlighted 'Drain of Wealth'. |
+| Bombay | East India Association | 1866 | Dadabhai Naoroji (in London) | Formed in London to influence the British public and Parliament about Indian issues; highlighted 'Drain of Wealth'. |

 | Bombay | Poona Sarvajanik Sabha | 1870 | M.G.
-Ranade, S.H.
-Sathe | Worked for constitutional reforms, famine relief, and economic development. |
+Ranade , S.H.
+Sathe | Served as a formal link between the government and the common people in the Deccan region; worked for constitutional reforms. |

-| Madras | Madras Mahajan Sabha | 1884 | M. Viraraghavachari, G. Subramania Iyer, P. Ananda Charlu | Organised political discussions; precursor to INC; fostered unity among South Indian leaders. |
+| Madras | Madras Mahajan Sabha | 1884 | M. Viraraghavachari, G. Subramania Iyer, P. Ananda Charlu | Organized political discussions; precursor to INC; fostered unity among South Indian leaders; formed just one year before the INC, showing the growing readiness for a national body. |

-| All India | Indian National Conference | 1883 | Surendranath Banerjee, Anand Mohan Bose | Held in Calcutta; demanded representative institutions; merged with INC after 1885. |
+| All India | Indian National Conference | 1883 | Surendranath Banerjee, Anand Mohan Bose | A successful attempt to hold an all-India conference in Calcutta, proving that a national-level political body was feasible; merged with the INC in 1886. |

-Foundation of the Indian National Congress (INC)
+Foundation of the Indian National Congress (INC) (The Launch of Organized Politics)

-The Indian National Congress, founded in 1885, marked the beginning of an organized nationalist movement in India.
+The Indian National Congress , founded in 1885 , marked the beginning of an organized nationalist movement in India.
 It provided a platform for political dialogue, reform demands, and eventually the struggle for independence.

-The Indian National Congress, founded in 1885, marked the beginning of an organized nationalist movement in India.
+The Indian National Congress , founded in 1885 , marked the beginning of an organized nationalist movement in India.
 It provided a platform for political dialogue, reform demands, and eventually the struggle for independence.

-Early Sessions of the INC
+Early Sessions of the INC (Prelims Focus)

 | Year | Place | President | Key Features |